mthsmcd/MachineLearningTurbulenceModels/README.md

 ### The folder `of-turbulence-models` contains the OpeFOAM implementation of the data-driven turbulence models.

-### The folder `of-applications` contains the applications that calculate the source-terms of each model
+### The folder `of-applications` contains the applications that calculate the source terms of each model

 To compile and use the applications and the libraries, you need to do the following:
 1) Pull the repository, preferably into your $WM_PROJECT_USER_DIR